 Brainwash offer haircuts with no appointment necessary and charges a fixed rate of €17.50 for a wash, cut and dry.
 Colour treatments start at €22.50.
 Brainwash has excellent opening hours, open for business until 9pm during weekdays.

 Personal experience: I have had a few cuts at BrainWash.
 It is popular so I had to wait a good while.
-It feels a bit more modern than some of the traditional Amsterdam barber’s, although the orange decor reminds of Easyjet.
+It feels a bit more modern than some of the traditional Amsterdam barber’s, although the bright orange decor reminds of Easyjet, the budget airline!
 Perhaps this would be a reasonable budget option for women.

 Ceintuurbaan 188-190/Overtoom 64/Rijnstraat 25/Land van Cocagneplein 42